 - A total of 64 credits to earn an M.Tech. degree, comprising 22 dissertation credits and 42 credits of coursework.
 The 42 credits, in turn, comprise of 18 credits of common core courses (in semester 1), 9-12 credits of core courses in chosen Major and 12-15 credits of electives.

 - Students will select their Major (ST, GT, WREE, TSE, or DE) at the end of the first semester.
 Selection to the majors will be made on the basis of student preference, performance (70% GATE + 30% TGPA from term 1), and applicable reservation norms.
 The number of students in each area will be at least 15% of the student strength of that year.

 - In subsequent semesters, students will take 9-12 courses for credits in their chosen Major, 6 credits of electives in their Major and 6-9 credits of electives from CiE or other departments.
 A summary of the requisite coursework is shown in the table below.

-- To get an optional Minor in one of the other three areas, a minimum of 12 course credits must be completed in the said area.
+- To get an optional Minor in one of the other four areas, a minimum of 12 course credits must be completed in the said area.

 - The dissertation project in the Major area shall be assigned as per the mutual preference of advisor and student.